CLOSED – 9/11 Tribute Museum in New York

 The 9/11 Tribute Museum was previously known as the 9/11 Tribute Center.
 In 2017 it was moved to a new, larger location.
 Consequently, it has become bigger and more professional and therefore, it was decided that the name should change to the 9/11 Tribute Museum.
 The museum is the creation of the September 11th Families Association: a union consisting of family members of firefighters from the Fire Department of New York, who fell victim to the attacks.

 Difference between the 9/11 Tribute Museum and the 9/11 Museum

 If you go to New York and want to visit the 9/11 Museum, you may be torn between which of the two to choose.
 I have seen both and can say that they each offer a different perspective.
 The biggest difference is that the 9/11 Tribute Museum focuses on the personal stories of the individual victims.
 Whereas, at the official 9/11 Museum the focus lies on the attacks themselves with exhibits of artefacts left over from the explosions.
 The 9/11 Tribute Museum is a little more personal and is more specifically centred around New York.
 On the other hand, the 9/11 Museum tells a broader story about the happenings on and around the day.

-The 9/11 Museum is located next to the 9/11 Memorial: the two square pools where the Twin Towers once stood.
+The 9/11 Museum is located next to the 9/11 Memorial at Ground Zero: the two square pools where the Twin Towers once stood.
 The 9/11 Tribute Museum is situated in the area, but a little further away from the WTC-terrain.
 To get to the Tribute Museum from One World Trade Center, walk south along Greenwich Street for around ten minutes.